 - 2 Tablespoons (25g) granulated sugar

-- 24 ounces (675g) full-fat cream cheese, softened to room temperature
+- 24 ounces (678g) full-fat block-style cream cheese, softened to room temperature

 - 1 cup (200g) granulated sugar